English at Newhaven School

 We want to provide our students with skills which enrich their lives and help prepare them for the modern world.
 This includes helping to develop their literacy skills, analytical thinking and confidence in their ability to communicate through spoken language.

-For GCSE English Language you will learn to:
+In English lesson, you will learn to:

 - Read fluently, and with good understanding, a wide range of texts from the 19th, 20th and 21st centuries, including literature and literary non-fiction as well as other writing such as reviews and journalism